-- 2. A peer review task must be assigned and completed. - 3.
-(Normal Change only) Owner submits the Change for authorization: - a.
+- 2. (Normal Change only) Owner submits the Change for assessment approval: - a.
 In the Status bar, click the Next: Submit for Approval button.
-The status changes to Approval. - b.
-If a Peer Review task is incomplete, the change cannot be submitted for approval. - 4.
+The status changes to Approval. - 3.
 (Normal Change only) Approver approves the Change: - a.
 In the Approval grid, double-click an Approval Record.
 The Approval Form opens.
 The Approver Name and Details Fields are auto-populated per the defined Approval process rules. - b.
 (Optional) In the Comments Field, provide your feedback. - c.
+Click Approve.

-Click Approve. - The Approval Status icons indicate the number of pending Approvals and their status (Pending, Approved, Denied, or Abstained).
+The Approval Status icons indicate the number of pending Approvals and their status (Pending, Approved, Denied, or Abstained).